 Our exosome technologies involve a relatively new therapeutic approach which will face both clinical and regulatory challenges.
 To date, no products based on exosomes have been approved in the United States or the European Union.
 It is therefore difficult to accurately predict the developmental challenges we may face for our exosome technologies as they proceed through preclinical studies and clinical trials.
 In addition, because we have only conducted preclinical studies with our exosome technologies, we have not yet been able to assess their safety in humans, and there may be short-term or long-term effects from treatment with our exosomes that we cannot predict at this time.
 Also, animal models for the indications we may explore may not exist or may be difficult to obtain for our preclinical studies.
-As a result of these factors, we are unable to predict the time and cost of development of the exosome technologies, will result in regulatory approval of any products.
-There can be no assurance that any development problems we experience in the future related to our exosomes or any of also decide to discontinue exosome development programs if we believe that there is excessive competition in a disease target.
+As a result of these factors, we are unable to predict the time and cost of development of the exosome technologies and we cannot predict whether the application of the exosome technologies, or any similar or competitive exosome technologies, will result in regulatory approval of any products.
+There can be no assurance that any development problems we experience in the future related to our exosomes or any of our research programs will not cause significant delays or unanticipated costs, or that such development problems can be solved.
+We may also decide to discontinue exosome development programs if we believe that there is excessive competition in a disease target.
 Any of these factors may prevent us from completing our preclinical studies or any clinical trials that we may initiate or commercializing any product candidates we may develop on a timely or profitable basis, if at all.

 The clinical trial requirements of the FDA, the European Medicines Agency, or EMA, and other regulatory authorities and the criteria these regulators use to determine the safety and efficacy of a product candidate vary substantially according to the type, complexity and intended use and market of the product candidate.
-As a result, the regulatory approval process for our exosomes is uncertain and may be more expensive and take longer than the approval process for our exosomes is uncertain and may be more expensive and take longer than the approval process for our exosomes in either the United States or the European Union or other regions of how world or how long it will take to commercialize our product candidates, if at all.
+As a result, the regulatory approval process for our exosomes is uncertain and may be more expensive and take longer than the approval process for other product candidates.
+It is difficult to determine how long it will take or how much it will cost to obtain regulatory approvals for our exosomes in either the United States or the European Union or other regions of the world or how long it will take to commercialize our product candidates, if at all.
 Delay or failure to obtain, or unexpected costs in obtaining, the regulatory approval necessary to bring a potential product candidate to market could decrease our ability to generate sufficient product revenue, and our business, financial condition, results of operations and prospects may be adversely impacted.